This feature is available as part of the Honeycomb Enterprise and Pro plans.

 You gain tremendous insight when you view infrastructure metrics for your systems alongside query results from non-metrics datasets.
 For instance, a system running out of memory, CPU, or network resources might be the reason for an out-of-compliance SLO or an alerting trigger, and seeing the graph of the problem alongside graphs of relevant system resources could confirm or deny this kind of hypothesis.

-To correlate your metric data, you define a Honeycomb Board of the relevant metric queries you want to see in context with other data.
-For example, let’s say you have a dataset that contains traces of all the requests processed by your backend services.
+To correlate your metric data, you define a Honeycomb Board of the relevant metric queries you want to see in relation to other data.
+For example, let us say you have a dataset that contains traces of all the requests processed by your backend services.
 When investigating a problem, you may want to see system memory, CPU, and disk utilization in conjunction with the backend services tracing data.